Samhollowood/CaveCalcV2.0/README.md

 ## Output
-When running **CaveCalcV2.0**, whether it be with the CDA, or without, three outputs are generated:
+When running **CaveCalcV2.0**, whether it be with the CDA, or without, three model output files are generated:

 1. **`settings.pkl`**
    A pickle file that stores all the input settings for the model.